Overcoming Stress by Lucid Dreaming

 For me, lucid dreaming came naturally at a young age.
 I did not know what the term lucid dreaming was until much later in life.
 There are many articles and webpages that describe what lucid dreaming is, but I will tell you in my own words what lucid dreaming is like.

 Some of us may be reminded of a science-fiction film called Inception where dreams of others are penetrated by outsiders to seed an idea into another person’s memories.
 In lucid dreaming, you can control your surroundings to a certain level of degree but this is more difficult than you think because the logical side of your mind simply may not accept it.
 It is easy; however, to move around including transitioning through solid objects.
-Being able to fly is certainly not logical but it seems easy enough; however, in my case, I can get to a reasonably high altitude but for some reason or another, I slowly begin to descend to the ground much like a hot air balloon lands on the ground.
-It is usually at this point that I am disappointingly awakened from my lucid dream.
-However, experiencing a lucid dream seems to remove a lot of the stress which has built up in my head.
+Being able to fly is certainly not logical but it seems easy enough and is a common experience shared by most lucid dreamers.
+Maintaining a lucid dream can become difficult when reality kicks in and it is, at this point, you experience the disappointing sensation of not being able to perform all those illogical actions like flying or walking through walls.
+You then become fully awakened.

 I can only relate from my personal experiences, but lucid dreaming requires the ability to have some sort of way of trying to remember your dreams after you wake up.
 There is a very short timespan between the moment you begin to wake up and when you are fully woken up in which you have a strong recollection of what you were dreaming about.
 Some years ago, I kept a dream journal on the bedside table in which I can pen down (usually a highly messy scrawl) as much as I could remember during this timespan.
 Reading the journal later in your awakened state reinforces the events that have happened in your dream with the greater likelihood of revisiting or continuing the dream where you left off.
 When revisiting these dreams, there is a growing realisation that you are self-aware that you are, in fact, dreaming, which leads to being in a lucid-dream state.
 Essentially, the more you do this, the easier it becomes to be lucid.